fuhaooo/boring-game/README.md

 #### Starknet-devnet version

-To ensure the proper functioning of scaffold-stark, your `starknet-devnet` version must be `0.4.0`.
+To ensure the proper functioning of Boring Game, your `starknet-devnet` version must be `0.4.0`.
 To accomplish this, first check your `starknet-devnet` version:

 ```sh
 starknet-devnet --version